 The Blood and Marrow Transplant Clinical Trials Network (BMT CTN) was established because of a critical need for multi-institutional clinical trials focused directly on improving survival for patients undergoing hematopoietic cell transplantation (HCT).
 Since 2001, the BMT CTN has opened more than 30 multi-institutional phase II and III trials, involved more than 100 transplant centers, and enrolled thousands of patients.

-BMT CTN is funded through the National Institutes of Health (NIH) and is a collaborative effort of the CIBMTR, the National Marrow Donor Program (NMDP), and the EMMES Corporation, together with 20 Core Transplant Centers.
-Collectively, CIBMTR, NMDP and EMMES serve as the BMT CTN Data and Coordinating Center to provide administrative, statistical, scientific and informatics support to all BMT CTN activities.
+BMT CTN is funded through the National Institutes of Health (NIH) and is a collaborative effort of the CIBMTR, the National Marrow Donor Program (NMDP)/Be The Match, and the EMMES Corporation, together with 20 Core Transplant Centers.
+Collectively, CIBMTR, NMDP/Be The Match and EMMES serve as the BMT CTN Data and Coordinating Center to provide administrative, statistical, scientific and informatics support to all BMT CTN activities.

 Progress through collaboration